zowe/docs-site/docs/user-guide/initialize-zos-system.md

-# Initialize the z/OS system for Zowe
+# Extract the installation data sets

 Before Zowe can be started a number of steps need to occur to prepare the z/OS Environmemnt and to configure all of the required artefacts to successfully start the Zowe started task.

 Whether you have obtained Zowe from a `.pax` convenience build, or an SMP/E distribution, the steps to initialize the system are the same.

-- Security.
+- security.
 Create the user IDs and security manager settings.
-- [MVS](#initialize-the-mvs-data-sets-using-zwe-init-mvs).
+- [mvs](#initialize-the-mvs-data-sets-using-zwe-init-mvs).
 Copy the data sets provided with Zowe to cust data sets.
 - stc.
 Configure the system to launch the Zowe started task.
 - apfauth.
 APF authorize the LOADLIB containing the modules that need to perform z/OS priviledged security calls.
 - certificate.
 Configure Zowe to use TLS certificates.